rbowen/presentations/mentoring/slides.md

 * Ask someone to answer a question on the forum/IRC/mailing list, rather than just answering it yourself

+???

+"Micromentoring" - asking people to do one specific task (like answering a question) instead of doing it yourself.
+Takes 2 minutes, but conveys all of the above messages of trust and permission.

 ---

 ## How to ask - set expectations